Ezequiel Duran Player Props: Rangers vs. Astros

 Ezequiel Duran At The Plate

-- Duran has had at least one RBI in 33.9% of his games this year (21 of 62), with more than one RBI 11 times (17.7%).
-He has also accounted for three or more of his team's runs in two contests.
+- Duran has driven home a run in 21 games this year (33.3%), including more than one RBI in 17.5% of his games and producing three or more of his team's runs on two occasions..

+- He has scored in 44.4% of his games this year, with more than one run scored in 9.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.